 Homeschooling has taught us to be resourceful.

 When you have time, research.
 That has been our thing since the beginning.
-We have a budget set every year, and I mentioned this more, in my blog post, “The Back-to-school Craze.
+We have a budget set every year.

 Looking for your resources and knowing what you need to teach will help you save money and budget, or else homeschooling can become unpleasant, and expensive.
 How many times have I told a mom to not buy that expensive textbook just because of the name?
 They all have the same information.
 That’s what I look for, what will my kids learn, and how does it compare.
-I build my own curriculum using various activities and workbooks.
-I will expound on that more in another blog.
-And I will also have a tutorial coming out on how to find resources, the resources available, and how to practically homeschool for free.
-That is nearly what we had done seven years ago, when we had no money for supplies.
-Be sure to be subscribed to us, so you don’t miss out on a blog post, and the freebies!
+I build my own curriculum using various activities or workbooks, printables, you name it.
+We have a very eclectic style.

 Homeschooling has taught us to reach out and help other parents.

-The main reason why I started our homeschool 101 page.
 Beginning the homeschool process is a lot of work and transitioning.
 Especially if you have no clue into what or where to start.
-I share a little bit of our story on my homeschool 101 page.
+This was one of the main reasons why Homeschool 101 was started.

-I had two babies, and a husband that worked long hours, and I needed my girls to start school.
-They had a desire to learn at such an young age, that I didn’t want to waste time.
+Years ago, I had two babies, and a husband that worked long hours, and I needed my girls to start school.
+They had a desire to learn at such a young age, that I didn’t want to waste time.
 I didn’t have time to research, I didn’t have time to be resourceful.
 I needed someone to talk to, to glean from.
-I remembered all that, and tried to put as much of that here as possible, even starting the forum, so parents can come and help other parents with homeschool advice.
+Having a homeschool community and a place to get information was really important.

 The desire to help parents just keeps evolving when you know what it is like.
 I had no friends that homeschooled, and my family thought I was crazy…at first!
 Now they know this momma don’t play when it comes to her kid’s education.
 When we felt doubt creep up on us, we remembered why we started this homeschooling journey, our values, morals, faith, integrity.
 You need a fall back, and that happens when you know why you want to homeschool in the first place.
 Or else, someone or a situation may talk or take you out of it.
 Homeschool is an investment of your mind, time and much more.

 Homeschooling has taught us to live, and it will teach you to do the same!

-I believe once a parent has planned their expectations (vs. reality), found their resources, they are ready.
+Once a parent has planned their expectations (vs. reality), found their resources, they are ready to homeschool.

-Homeschooling will be fun, easy and challenging, crazy, annoying, happy, awesome, and a learning experience for the entire family.
+Homeschooling will be fun, easy, challenging, crazy, annoying, happy, awesome, and a learning experience for the entire family.

 But most of all, it can be done, and you, my friend, can do it!
 And you are enough to teach and educate your own child.

-May the peace of God be on you and your family, God bless you.
+May the peace of God be on you and your family as you embark on this new journey.